 When you’re in-between shampoos and need to freshen up, a DIY hair perfume mist made with your favorite essential oils is the perfect, natural solution.
-This beauty product has turned out to be one of my most used DIYs not to mention, it’s extremely versatile.
+This DIY beauty product has turned out to be one of my most used DIYs not to mention, it’s extremely versatile.
 It can also be used as a linen spray, yoga mat freshener, body spray or even a spray deodorant!
 Talk about bang for your buck!
 This is a super simple recipe made with only natural ingredients!

-The summer heat has gotten to my hair.
+The summer sun and heat has resulted in dry hair for me.
 It’s so incredibly hot lately that a shower seems to do no good when it comes for feeling and smelling fresh!
-Plus, wearing hats at the pool doesn’t help either!
+Plus, wearing hats to protect from the UV rays doesn’t help either!
 I decided to whip up DIY hair perfume that will not only hydrate hair but also freshen up the scalp.

 Plus, I figured a multi-purpose DIY deserved a cute label!